AlexJWayne/ts-gl-shader/readme.md

 }
 ```

-You would render that shader like:
+Then use and render that shader.

 ```typescript
 // index.ts